HomeMy WebLinkAboutMINUTES Town Board 2025-03-25Town ofEstes Park, Larimer County, Colorado, March 25, 2025

 three individual lots into one, amend the limited and general common elements to

-was moved and seconded (Igel/Hazelton) to approve Resolution 22-25, and it
+public hearing.
+It was moved and seconded (Igel/Hazelton) to approve

 B. ORDINANCE 03-25.
-ZONING MAP AMENDMENT, 1895 FALL RIVER RD,
+ZONING MAP AMENDMENT.
+1895 FALL RIVER RD,

-KINLEY BUILT LLC, OWNER/APPLICANT.
+K1NLEY BUILT LLC, OWNER/APPLICANT.
 Mayor Hall opened the public

-rezoning request.
+the rezoning request.
 The Estes Park Planning Commission approved the

 Town Board approval of the rezoning.
 If the rezoning should be denied the